tonkeeper/w5/README.md

 -   `tests` - tests for the contracts.
 -   `scripts` - scripts used by the project, mainly the deployment scripts, additionally contains utilities for gas optimisation.
 -   `fift` - contains standard Fift v0.4.4 library including the assembler and disassembler for gas optimisation utilities.

+### Additional documentation

 -   [Gas improvements](Improvements.rst) - a log of improvements, detailed by primary code paths, global gas counters per commit.
--   [Contest note](Contest.md) - a note showing some information about interesting improvements during the optimisation contest.
+-   [Contest](Contest.md) - a note showing some information about interesting improvements during the optimisation contest.

 ## How to use